NY Dynamo

 The NY Dynamo are a Tier II junior ice hockey team playing in the United States Premier Hockey League's (USPHL) National Collegiate Development Conference (NCDC) division.
 The Dynamo play their home games at Capital Ice Arena in Clifton, New York.
+The NY Dynamo Premier team is United States Premier Hockey League team that plays out of the AC North Ice Rink in Plattsburgh, NY.

 History

 In 2025, the New York Dynamo youth organization purchased a Tier II franchise from the Seacoast Spartans.
 The club's assets were relocated and set to begin play in the fall of 2025.